-In this mode, as soon as the required cold-start voltage of 380 mV and the required power of 3 $\mu W$ becomes available on SRC, the WAKE-UP MODE is activated.
-For RF sources, the input power at the antenna is defined by the matching network and the associated rectifier (see Section 8.3). $V{BOOST}$ and $V{BUCK}$ rise up to a voltage of 2.2 V. $V{BOOST}$ then rises up to $V{OVCH}$ .
+The DEEP SLEEP MODE is a state where all nodes are deeply discharged and there is no available energy to be harvested.
+As soon as the required cold-start voltage of 380 mV and the required power of 3 μW becomes available on SRC, the WAKE-UP MODE is activated.
+V{BOOST} and V{BUCK} rise up to a voltage of 2.2 V. V{BOOST} then rises up to V{OVCH} .